 Well today was interesting.
 Some highlights include jumping off a moving horse and carriage, being stalked by the horse mafia, breaking and entering in the ruins, and seeing the most amazing structures to date!

-The city here is so beautiful and has some of the best ruins, but the people are so shitty and harassed me so much I wouldn’t recommend anyone come here.
-That is obviously a generalization and most people are probably quite nice, but everyone I have dealt with today has been a POS!
+The city here is so beautiful and has some of the best ruins, but the people harassed me so much I wouldn’t recommend anyone come here.
+That is obviously a generalization and most people are probably quite nice, but everyone I have dealt with today has been overly annoying!
 I can’t walk for more than 1 minute without being harassed to buy something.
 They say it in such a nice way, but they will try to sell you things even after you’ve said “no” 10 times which I consider rather rude.
-Also, they try to use your ignorance to take all your money, so I now ask the hotel people how much I should expect to pay before I buy anything.
+Also, they try to use your ignorance to get your money, so I now ask the hotel people how much I should expect to pay before I buy anything.

 The first thing I did was go see the winter palace.
 It is a ginormous palace turned into a hotel.
 It cost $5 to see if you are not staying there, but you can put it toward food or drinks.
 They had an amazing garden and a few cool art displays to check out.
 It is $180 for a room in the palace, but only $50 to stay in one of the attached rooms.
 I think I’ll definitely stay there a few nights when I come back.
 I don’t know anywhere else it is that cheap to sleep in a palace!